tiagosn01/tiagosn01/README.md

 My name is Tiago and:

-- I’m currently learning ReactJS, React Native, Node.js
+- Deeping my knowledge in ReactJS, React Native, Node.js
-- I’m looking for work.
+- I’m working as an Frontend Developer.
+- FullStack Developer Loading...

+- Interested in learning as soon as possible, DDD, TDD SOLID.

  Linkedin: https://www.linkedin.com/in/tiago-silva-8885811a0/